IgnisDa/ryot/docs/guides/importing.md

 You can import from [MediaTracker](https://github.com/bonukai/MediaTracker), with the following caveats:

-- Items that are in progress are not imported properly, though they are added to the correct collection.
+- Items that are in progress are always imported with 100% progress regardless.
+  They are added to the "In Progress" collection as expected.
 - Ryot does not support calendars yet

 ### Steps